The Residents: Eskimo, Fingerprince, Duck Stab, and rise in popularity (1976–1979)

 The sudden attention afforded to them by the success of the Duck Stab!
 EP and "Satisfaction" single required an album release as soon as possible to help fund the band's spiraling recording costs, and to meet the demand for new Residents material.
 This forced the release of the band's long-shelved "second album" Not Available in 1978.
 The Residents were not bothered by this deviation from the original plan not to release the album, as the 1978 release ultimately did not affect the philosophical conditions under which it was originally recorded.

-Eskimo was finally released in 1979 to much acclaim, even making it to the final list for nominations for a Grammy award in 1980, although the album wasn't nominated.
+Eskimo was finally released in 1979 to much acclaim, even making it to the final list for nominations for a Grammy award in 1980, although the album was not nominated.
 Rather than being songs in the orthodox sense, the compositions on Eskimo sounded like "live-action stories" without dialogue.
 The cover art of Eskimo also presents the first instance of the group wearing eyeball masks and tuxedos, which was later considered by many to be the group's signature costume.
 The Residents had only intended to wear these costumes for the cover of Eskimo, but adopted the costumes in the longer term as it provided them with a unique and recognisable image.

 The group followed Eskimo with Commercial Album in 1980.
 The LP featured 40 songs, each exactly one minute in length.
 Around this time, two short films were made in collaboration with Graeme Whifler: One Minute Movies, consisting of four music videos for tracks from the Commercial Album; and a video for "Hello Skinny" from the Duck Stab LP.
 Created at a time when MTV (and what later became known as "music video" in general) was in its infancy, the group's videos were in heavy rotation since they were among the few music videos available to broadcasters.